DIEP flap breast reconstruction

 The DIEP (deep inferior epigastric artery perforator) flap is considered the gold standard method of breast reconstruction.
+In contrast to the TRAM (transverse rectus abdominis muscle) flap, no abdominal muscle is removed with the DIEP flap meaning there is a much lower chance of abdominal wall bulge or hernia following a DIEP flap procedure than with a TRAM flap.
 This procedure involves the transfer of the patient’s abdominal skin and fat to reconstruct a breast.
 This is the same tissue that would typically be removed if a patient had a tummy tuck (abdominoplasty).
-In contrast to breast reconstruction using breast implants, using the patient’s own tissue has the advantage of the reconstructed breast feeling natural (warm, soft), ageing naturally, and does not wear out (breast implants are not designed to last for the patients whole life).
+In contrast to breast reconstruction using breast implants, using the patient’s own tissue has the advantage of the reconstructed breast feeling natural (warm, soft), ageing naturally, and does not wear out (breast implants are not designed to last for the patient’s whole life).
 Mr Morritt has popularised the DIEP flap breast reconstruction in Sheffield.
 He regularly undertakes these operations at the Royal Hallamshire Hospital, Sheffield.
 Mr Morritt frequently performs the DIEP procedure for patients from Yorkshire, Derbyshire, Lincolnshire & Nottinghamshire and has treated patients from as far away as France.

 SIEA flap breast reconstruction